PARENTAL RESPONSIBILITY ON REPORTING ABSENCE

 - Contact us as soon as possible on the first day of absence

-- Parents need to bring to the school evidence of dates of medical appointments, e.g. copy of medical letter
+- Parents need to bring to the school evidence of dates of medical appointments, e.g. copy of medical letter and complete a leave of absence form

 - Medical evidence may be required if your child has above average illness this could be a copy of a prescription, labelled medication or an appointment card.